 5 ways to improve your mental wellness

 It is estimated that one in three Americans suffer from at least one mental health issue, but research shows that women are at a much higher risk to struggle with a mental health disorder throughout her lifetime than men.
-As part of this year’s National Women’s Health Week, the Sentara Women’s Health Center brings you a few ways to increase your mental wellness.
+Here are a few ways to increase your mental wellness.

 - Talk to your physician

 - As a first step, talk to your primary care physician about your mental health goals and suggested screenings.
 He or she will be able to help you form an initial plan and refer you to any specialists as necessary.